2020PB/police-brutality/README.md

 ## Important Note on Branches

-On September 15th at 3 PM EDT, the primary branch will be switched from `master` to `main`.
+As of September 15th at 3 PM EDT, the primary branch is `main`.

 Most tools will use the `data_build` branch, which will not be affected by the change.